-How to find the MAC address of a computers network adapter: MAC addresses (Medium Access Control)
+Have you ever wondered how to find MAC address of a computers network adapter?
+MAC addresses (Medium Access Control)

 Medium Access Control addresses are used by a computer as the source and destination address for the transfer of data packets on a network.
 A MAC address is a unique 12 digit number.
 The first 6 digits are assigned to each individual Network Interface Card by it’s manufacturer.
 The MAC address acts as the name or means of identifying the internet adapter, much like your home address is unique in identifying where you live.
 Every NIC (Network Interface Card) has a unique MAC address.

-How to find your MAC address in Windows 9X and ME:
+Locate or find MAC address in Windows 9X and ME

 - Click Start -> Run, type winipcfg and press Enter

 - From the drop down menu, select the network interface of your choice.
 Look for the line Adapter Address

 How to find MAC address from Windows 11, 10, 8, 7, XP